abumq/easyloggingpp/README.md

  * Type safe
  * Supports hierarchical logging
  * [Performance tracking](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#performance-tracking)
- * STL, Qt and Custom Class' Logging
+ * STL, Qt and extendable logging (Your own class' logging)

 ... and  list goes on!
 It is complete library wrapped into single header file that you can use in any C++ application.
 <pre><a href="#easylogging">Goto Top</a></pre>